-Like regular musical chairs, except as chairs are removed, the kids have to work together to make sure everyone has room to sit.
+Summary: The game is like regular musical chairs except as the chairs are removed, the students have to work together to make sure everyone has room to sit.

-1. Have each kid grab a chair and place the chairs in a circle, facing outward.
-(If there isn’t enough room for a circle put the chairs back to back in two straight lines.)
+- Have each student grab a chair and place the chairs in a circle, facing outward.
+If there isn’t enough room for a circle, then you can put the chairs back to back in two straight lines.

-2. The kids walk around the circle, and when the music stops everyone must find a seat.
-(The first round should be a practice round, but after the first round a chair must be removed each round)
+- When the music is on, the players should walk around the circle of chairs.
+When the music stops, everyone must find a seat.
+Consider having the first round be a practice round.
+After the first round, a chair must be removed each round.

-3. So, each time a chair is removed it means one more player without a seat.
-Explain that it is the group’s job to make room for all of the players without a chair.
-Room can be made by squeezing multiple people onto one chair, or having people sit on each other’s knees.
+- Each time a chair is removed, one more player will lose a seat.
+Explain that the group needs to work together to make room for all of the players without a chair.
+Room can be made by squeezing multiple players onto one chair or by having players sit on each other’s knees.

-Did you like this game more than regular musical chairs?
-Why?
+- Did you like this game more than regular musical chairs?
+Why or why not?

-How did it feel when you couldn’t find a place to sit, and someone helped you?
+- How did it feel when you couldn’t find a place to sit but then someone helped you

-What would happen if you did not help each other?
-Do you think it’s important to help others?
+- What would happen if you didn’t help each other?
+Why is it important to help others?

 Activity Length: Medium (15-30 minutes)